George Day and Arianna Griffa explore the steps needed to reach net zero carbon buildings by 2050…

 These approaches can reduce lender risk without distorting competition.
 They can also be bundled with added value and services, as new energy as a service or subscription propositions.

-These six steps can create a policy environment that stimulates markets AND enables coordinated investment in energy efficient networks to deliver a net zero carbon buildings commitment.
+These six steps can create a policy environment that stimulates markets AND enables coordinated investment in highly energy efficient networks to deliver a net zero carbon home and buildings commitment.

 Report: Towards an enduring policy framework to decarbonise buildings